Download using SmartGit (Developer)¶

 Note that this step can take some time (up to tens of minutes), be patient and don’t break off the cloning.

 Congratulations!
 You have now downloaded the tudatBundle.
-You can now head to the Configure Tudat Libraries guide to configure the bundled libraries correctly and build them.
+You can now head to the Compile and Test Tudat Libraries guide to configure the bundled libraries correctly and build them.